 If you wish to change your credentials, please go to the NAE website and reset your username and password.

-The 2019 EU-US Frontiers of Engineering symposium will be held November 18 - 20 in Stockholm, Sweden.
-About 60 outstanding engineers under the age of 45 will meet for an intensive 2-1/2 day symposium to discuss cutting-edge developments in four areas: 5G and Internet of Things, Materials Engineering Enabled by Advances in Imaging, Systems Approaches to a Clean Environment, and Smart Manufacturing.
+The 2019 EU-US Frontiers of Engineering symposium was held November 18 - 20 in Stockholm, Sweden.
+About 60 outstanding engineers under the age of 45 met for an intensive 2-1/2 day symposium to discuss cutting-edge developments in four areas: 5G and Internet of Things, Materials Engineering Enabled by Advances in Imaging, Systems Approaches to a Clean Environment, and Smart Manufacturing.
 The event facilitates international and cross-disciplinary research collaboration, promotes the transfer of new techniques and approaches across disparate engineering fields, and encourages the creation of a transatlantic network of world-class engineers.

 The National Academy of Engineering would like to express its gratitude to The Grainger Foundation and the National Science Foundation for their support of the 2019 EU-US FOE Symposium.

 Symposium co-chairs: Pontus Johnson, IVA, and Michael Tsapatsis, Johns Hopkins University